 Keeping a stiff upper lip has been a traditional British mantra for years.
 With more people struggling, raising awareness has never been more important.
 Personal stylist Claire Jacklin is doing her part to help with removing the stigma around mental health.

 After sharing her experiences with her audience, Claire was touched by the response.
 Now helping others, Claire has launched a stylish t-shirt collection with a cause.

 Why mental health and fashion?

 Worth £33 billion, the fashion industry is no joke.
 And within such a fast, competitive industry, how many are feeling stressed and pressured?
-One high profile tragic case, is accessories designer Kate Spade’s 2018 suicide.
+One high profile tragic case is accessories designer Kate Spade’s 2018 suicide.
 Leaving behind a devastated family, a booming business, legions of celebrity clients, it resonated within the community.
-Yet still, views around mental health within the fashion sector is seldom spoke about.
+Yet still, views around mental health within the fashion sector seldom speak about.

 As part of combating this, we spoke to Claire, finding out her motivations and inspiration behind her designs.
 Plus, do our wardrobes really make a difference to our well-being?

 Discussing Mental Health and Fashion with Claire Jacklin